 Impact

-Insufficient validation of untrusted input in the Input component of Google Chrome allows a remote attacker who has already compromised the renderer process to deliver a crafted HTML page.
-The flaw is capable of reading data from origins that the page should not normally be able to access, which can expose confidential information.
-The weakness is summarized by CWE‑20 (Improper Input Validation).
+Based on the description, it is inferred that insufficient validation of untrusted input in the Input component of Google Chrome allows a remote attacker who has already compromised the renderer process to supply a crafted HTML page that can read data from origins that the page should not normally be able to access.
+The weakness is exposed by CWE‑20 (Improper Input Validation) and CWE‑79 (Cross‑Site Scripting) and it can expose confidential information.
+The vulnerability is only exploitable if the attacker has first gained foothold within the renderer process or another compromise channel is available.

 Affected Systems